Connor-McCartney/Connor-McCartney.github.io/_pages/misc/C.md

 ---

 You can actually pass NULL as the path in dlopen, and it loads the program itself.
-Then load any library the program is linked with (check with ldd), eg libc:
+Then load any library the program is linked with at compile time (check with ldd), eg libc:

 ```c
 #include <stdio.h>